The Wedding Surge and The Wedding Fight

-Late last year I started talking about the upcoming wedding surge.
+Late last year I started talking about the upcoming wedding surge (or wedding boom).
 Or what I perhaps more realistically called it, the wedding fight.

 Because now that a good chunk of people are vaccinated and areas have opened up, that wedding surge is here.
 People have been pent up and just waiting for weddings to be back.